VATSALVARSHNEY108/B.O.I.-MARK-2/docs/MOBILE_COMPANION_QUICK_START.md

 ## 🎉 That's It!

-You're now controlling your VATSAL desktop automation from your phone!
+You're now controlling your BOI desktop automation from your phone!

 For more details, see [MOBILE_COMPANION_GUIDE.md](MOBILE_COMPANION_GUIDE.md)